 - Step ten: Maintain your score by avoiding default accounts, CCJs and IVAs.
 While you may still be accepted for some credit deals, a CCJ or an IVA can greatly affect your credit score.
 Car finance with a CCJ or an IVA, for instance, can be particularly hard to obtain.
 Try to avoid defaulting on any payments.

 - Step eleven: Be wary of fraudulent behaviour.
 If you make sure you keep an eye on your credit file you’ll be able to spot if anyone attempts to apply for credit in your name.
 This could cause big issues if it’s not spotted.
 If you do notice anything then alert any lenders so this can be fixed.

 How long does it take to improve my credit?

 Unfortunately, there’s no fast way to improve your credit score.
 It’s something that’s built up over time.
 Even the quicker things we’ve mentioned above, like getting on the electoral roll or opening a bank account, won’t necessarily have an immediate effect as it can take up to three months for this to appear on your file.

 Anything negative, such as a missed payment or unpaid bill, remains on your credit file for 6 years.

-Essentially you need to be using the best practice mentioned above on here as regularly as possible to raise your credit score and then maintain it.
+Essentially you need to be using the best practice mentioned in the guide above as regularly as possible to raise your credit score and then maintain it.

 How does bad credit affect me?

 Essentially bad credit will work in the inverse of good credit.
-Having a bad credit score can make many lenders either pass you over entirely or give you poor interest rates or high repayments.
-This doesn’t mean all is lost though, as we have more information for bad credit car finance if you wish to apply for car finance with us.
+Having a bad credit score can make many lenders either pass you over entirely or give you poor interest rates or ask for high repayments.
+This doesn’t mean all is lost though, there are many lenders who specialise in credit deals for people with bad credit scores.
+ChooseMyCare are experts at this and we have more information for bad credit car finance if you wish to apply for car finance with us.
 We’ve got information for young drivers too.